Student Code of Conduct

 - Conduct which is disorderly, lewd, or indecent; breach of peace; or aiding, abetting, or procuring another person to breach the peace on College premises or at functions sponsored by, or participated in by, the College.

-- Trespass on College grounds – unauthorized entry into restricted areas, entry into College buildings when College is closed to the public.
+- Trespass on College grounds – unauthorized entry into restricted areas, or entry into College buildings when College is closed to the public.

-- Use, possession, or carrying of firearms (including, but not limited to, pistols, rifles, shotguns, or ammunition), incendiary devices, smoke devices, knives, explosives or other dangerous weapons while on College owned or controlled property, or at College sponsored or supervised activities, except by College and other police officers and other persons specifically authorized by the College;
+- Use, possession, or carrying of firearms (including, but not limited to, pistols, rifles, shotguns, or ammunition), incendiary devices, smoke devices, knives, explosives, or other dangerous weapons while on College owned or controlled property, or at College sponsored or supervised activities, except by College and other police officers and other persons specifically authorized by the College;

 - Any action that causes or attempts to cause a fire or explosion, including bomb threats, or any intentionally false reporting of a fire, or any tampering with the safety devices or the failure to leave College buildings during a fire alarm;

-- The denial of services or access to activities to an individual because of his or her race, religion, age, national origin, gender, marital status, sexual orientation or disability;
+- The denial of services or access to activities to an individual because of his or her race, religion, age, national origin, gender, marital status, sexual orientation, or disability;

 - Battery or physical abuse of any person resulting in bodily injury;